cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 <HighlightBox type="synopsis">

-Make sure you have all you need before proceeding:
+Make sure you have everything you need before proceeding:

-* You understand the concepts of [CosmJs](TODO).
+* You understand the concepts of [CosmJS](TODO).
 * You have the checkers blockchain codebase up to the CosmJs objects.
 If not, follow the [previous steps](./cosmjs-objects.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/stargate).

 </HighlightBox>